 Locating people overseas is no different than locating people within your own country.
-Whether you are attempting to locate someone from your past, or a relative or friend who is travelling abroad, use all the information you have on that person to help in your search.
-With new social networking sites and numerous other online sites promising to help you find lost friends and loved ones, locating people overseas or within your own country is much easier than when such technology did not exist.
+Whether you are attempting to locate someone from your past, or a relative or friend who is traveling abroad, use all the information you have on that person to help in your search.
+With social networking sites and numerous other online sites promising to help you find lost friends and loved ones, locating people overseas or within your own country is much easier than when such technology did not exist.

 Perform a simple online search for the person you are attempting to locate overseas.
-If you are a member of a social networking site such as Facebook, MySpace or Twitter, try performing a search for the person using their first and last names.
+Use Facebook, Twitter, LinkedIn and other social networking sites to perform a search for the person using their first and last names.
 If you know the person’s email address, try performing a search this way.

 Send a simple message via snail mail to the latest known physical address.
 Send a simple note letting the person know who you are and that you are trying to contact them.